jfhbrook/plusdeck/docs/dbus.md

 ## Dbus Access Policies

-**NOTE: Full access for `plusdeck` group access is an area of active development.
-This feature may not work - at least, on Fedora.** To follow along, view [this StackExchange post](https://unix.stackexchange.com/questions/790750/dbus-policy-that-allows-group-to-access-system-service). and this [Fedora discussion post](https://discussion.fedoraproject.org/t/dbus-policy-that-allows-group-to-access-system-service/144265).

 When running services under the `system` bus, care must be taken to manage access policies.
 Dbus does this primarily with [an XML-based policy language](https://dbus.freedesktop.org/doc/dbus-daemon.1.html).
 Systemd additionally manages access to privileged methods, seemingly with the intent of delegating to polkit.

 By default, Dbus is configured with the following policies: